Multiply robust estimation for causal survival analysis with treatment noncompliance: Introduction

 \subsection{Related literature and our contributions}

 Several methods have been proposed to identify principal causal effects in the presence of noncompliance.
-Under \textit{monotonicity} and the ER assumption, the instrumental variable (IV) approach from the field of econometrics was first used to identify the complier average causal effect (\citealp{imbens1994identification,Angrist96}), which was later generalized to a principal stratification framework to deal with more general post-treatment confounding problems including noncompliance (\citealp{FrangakisRubin02}).
-Despite the extensions of \cite{Angrist96} and \cite{FrangakisRubin02}'s work in a variety of directions, there are only several methods that are geared toward studying noncompliance with a time-to-event outcome. \cite{baker1998analysis} proposed a likelihood-based approach for the complier average causal effect on a hazard scale without covariates.
+Under \textit{monotonicity} and the ER assumption, the instrumental variable approach was first used to identify the complier average causal effect (\citealp{imbens1994identification,baker1994paired,Angrist96}), which was later generalized to a principal stratification framework to deal with more general post-treatment confounding problems (\citealp{FrangakisRubin02}).
+Despite the extensions of \cite{Angrist96} and \cite{FrangakisRubin02}'s work in a variety of directions, there are only a few methods that are geared toward studying noncompliance with a time-to-event outcome. \cite{baker1998analysis} proposed a likelihood-based approach for the complier average causal effect on a hazard scale without covariates.
 Later, several authors considered semiparametric mixture models to estimate complier treatment effect defined on survival probabilities; for example, the proportional hazard model used in \cite{loeys2003causal} and \cite{cuzick2007estimating} and semiparametric transformation models used in \cite{yu2015semiparametric}.
-A couple of nonparametric approaches also have been developed to address noncompliance with time-to-event outcomes; for example, the Kaplan–Meier estimator in \cite{frangakis1999addressing}, the empirical likelhood approach in \cite{nie2011inference}, and the nonparametric estimator for complier quantile causal effect in \cite{wei2021estimation}.
+A couple of nonparametric approaches have also been developed to address noncompliance with time-to-event outcomes; for example, the Kaplan–Meier estimator in \cite{frangakis1999addressing}, the empirical likelihood approach in \cite{nie2011inference}, and the nonparametric estimator for complier quantile causal effect in \cite{wei2021estimation}. {Recently, \cite{liu2024principal} developed a Bayesian survival mixture model to empirically identify principal causal effects with time-to-event outcomes.}